hansewetz/xconfig/README.md

 The MMVM currently supports <b>string</b>s and <b>int</b>egers.
-The support is not extensive.
-Two integers can be added, two strings can be concatenated and strings and integers can be added.
+The support is not extensive - two integers can be added, two strings can be concatenated and strings and integers can be added.